Canon 6D Mark II versus Panasonic G9

 |Nikon D750 (⇒ lft | rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|

 |Nikon D600 (⇒ lft | rgt)||optical||YES||3.0||921||fixed||no||4000||5.5||12||no|

 |Olympus E-M1 II (⇒ lft | rgt)||2360||no||3.0||1037||swivel||YES||8000||18.0||no||YES|

 Both the 6D Mark II and the G9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 6D Mark II replaced the earlier Canon 6D, while the G9 followed on from the Panasonic G85.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Canon 6D Mark II?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 20.2MP) with a 16% higher linear resolution.